chingu-voyages/voyage-project-tier2-color-explorer/README.md

 - Data Capture and Processing
     - [ ] Users can accurately select color using the integrated color picker library or a custom color palette.
-    - [ ] The selected color code and context are correctly formatted and included in the prompt sent to the OpenAI API for analysis.
+    - [ ] The selected color code and context are correctly formatted and included in the prompt sent to the GroqAI API for analysis.

 - API Connectivity and Response Handling
-    - [ ] The application must establish reliable connectivity to the OpenAI API for color analysis.
+    - [ ] The application must establish reliable connectivity to the GroqAI API for color analysis.
     - [ ] Response handling mechanisms should accurately interpret and extract relevant information from the API response.
     - [ ] Error handling must be implemented to gracefully manage any issues encountered during API communication.

 - Visual Representation
     - [ ] The AI-generated color response should be visually represented in a clear and understandable manner within the application interface, effectively conveying the characteristics and attributes of the analyzed color along with their corresponding text descriptions.

-## How to Obtain OpenAI API Key
+## How to Obtain GroqAI API Key

   - Create an Account
-    - [ ] Visit the [OpenAI API website](https://platform.openai.com) and create an account.
+    - [ ] Visit the [GroqAI website](https://console.groq.com) and create an account.
   - Navigate to API Keys
     - [ ] Once logged in, go to the API keys section in the navigation menu.
-  - Generate a New Secret Key
+  - Generate a New API Key
-    - [ ] Click on "Create New Secret Key" to generate your API key.
+    - [ ] Click on "Create API Key" to generate your API key.
-  - Note for Existing Users
-    - [ ] If you are logged in with a ChatGPT account, you won't have access to a free OpenAI API key.
-Free keys are available for new users and are valid for three months.

 ## Acknowledgements

-We express gratitude to the [OpenAI](https://openai.com) team for providing access to their API, enabling us to incorporate advanced color analysis capabilities into our application.
+We express gratitude to the [GroqCloud](https://console.groq.com) team for providing access to their API, enabling us to incorporate advanced color analysis capabilities into our application.
 Additionally, we appreciate the contributions of the wider developer community whose insights and expertise continually enrich our projects.

 ## About Chingu